Help with Costs

 To be eligible to apply for the Student Emergency Fund, you must:

 - Must plan on enrolling or have already enrolled the semester following the award period

 - Be registered for at least 9 credits in the semester in which the funds would apply.

 - Provide documentation of the emergency.

 - Be in good academic standing, with a minimum 2.0 GPA

 Emergency fund application steps

-- The committee granting the award will respond to your request within three business days.
+- The CARE office will respond to your request within three business days.